The Rascals: Commercial success and songwriting development

-The band billed themselves as the Young Rascals for the last time with the single release of "It's Wonderful"; from that point on they were known as simply 'The Rascals'.
-Their first official single release as "the Rascals" was the optimistic 1968's "A Beautiful Morning", which reached No. 3.
-Internationally, the band was exceptionally popular in Canada where "A Girl Like You", "How Can I Be Sure?" and "A Beautiful Morning" all reached No. 1.
-But they struggled in the UK, where they only twice reached the top 75, with "Groovin'" (No. 8) and "A Girl Like You" (No. 35).
+The band billed themselves as the Young Rascals for the last time with the single release of "It's Wonderful"; from that point on they were known as simply The Rascals.
+Their first single release as the Rascals was 1968's optimistic "A Beautiful Morning", which reached No. 3.
+Internationally, the band was exceptionally popular in Canada, where "A Girl Like You", "How Can I Be Sure?" and "A Beautiful Morning" all reached No. 1.
+But they struggled in the UK, where they only twice reached the top 75, with "Groovin (No. 8) and "A Girl Like You" (No. 35).

 Time Peace: The Rascals' Greatest Hits, released in mid-1968, topped the U.S. album chart and became the group's best-selling album.
 In the same year, "People Got to Be Free", a horn-punctuated plea for racial tolerance (the band was known for refusing to tour on segregated bills) just months after the assassination of Martin Luther King Jr. and of Robert F. Kennedy, became their third and final U.S. No. 1 single, and their sixth and final Canadian No. 1.
 It was also their final U.S. Top Ten hit, although they remained a Canadian top 10 act for the next few years.

 In 1969, the Rascals released the double album Freedom Suite.
 An album with one LP dedicated to "conventional" songs and another to instrumentals, it should have been the band's definitive change to produce more ambitious albums, according to Richie Unterberger.
 But Freedom Suite was their last Top 40 album, peaking at No. 17.
 Brigati's songwriting contributions were diminished on this album, in favor of Cavaliere's solo compositions, as well his vocals, singing lead only on two songs on Freedom Suite.
 Brigati's participation declined even more in later albums.